neulab/InterpretEval/README.md

 #### 4.2.4 Note:
 - **More than two result files are required.**  Because comparative-diagnosis is to compare the strengths and weaknesses of the model architectures and pre-trained knowledge between two or more models, it is necessary to input as least two model results.

-- **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adaptive to your format.
+- **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adapt to your format.

-Here are some generated results of preliminary evaluation systems: Named Entity Recognition (NER), Chinese Word Segmentation (CWS) and Part-of-Speech (POS).
+Here are some generated results of preliminary evaluation systems: Named Entity Recognition (NER), Chinese Word Segmentation (CWS), Part-of-Speech (POS), and Chunking.
 * [NER](http://pfliu.com/tensorEvaluation/tEval-ner.html)
 * [CWS](http://pfliu.com/tensorEvaluation/tEval-cws.html)
 * [POS](http://pfliu.com/tensorEvaluation/tEval-pos.html)